 Question Answer Marks 6 Luke's Gospel shows that Jesus' main concern was to defend the poor.'
 Assess this claim.
 25 Luke referred to as the 'Gospel for the Poor'.
 The Magnificat - Mary's song in chapter 1:46-55 refers to her lowly status - clear indication through Mary's song that the poor are chosen of God and are promised his rewards.
 Jesus' birth - shepherds visiting representing poor, humble folk.
 Chapter 4:18-21 Jesus reads from the scroll in Nazareth at the start of his ministry.
 Reads Isaiah 61:1-2 - 'The Spirit of the Lord is on me, because he has anointed me to preach good news to the poor.'
 Jesus states this is fulfilled in him.
 Relevant references: 1.
 Chapter 6:17-26 - part of the Sermon on the Plain; the Beattitudes where Jesus says 'Blessed are the poor for theirs is the Kingdom of God'.
 Matthew uses 'Poor in Spirit' which gives a different meaning to poor.
 2. Chapter 7:22 - John the Baptist's disciples came to ask if Jesus was the expected one - they are to report back to John what Jesus says about the blind and Iame being healed and the good news being preached to the poor.
 This was how the expected Messiah was to be so Jesus evidences this.
-3. Chapter 14:13-14 - Jesus is eating at a Pharisees house and tells this story - when you give a banquet invite the poor and the Iame, etc. 4.
-Chapter 14:21 - the parable of the great banquet - go into the streets and invite the poor, etc. 5.
-Chapter 18:22 - story of Zacchaeus - giving half his wealth to the poor to make amends for cheating people.
-8. Chapter 19:8 - story of Zacchaeus - giving half his wealth to the poor to make amends for cheating people.
-8. Chapter 21:1-4 - the widow's offering.
+3. Chapter 14:13-14 - Jesus is eating at a Pharisees house and tells this story - when you give a banquet invite the poor and the lame, etc. 4.
+Chapter 18:22 - story of the rich young ruler whom Jesus tells to sell everything and give to the poor and then he will have treasure in heaven.
+7. Chapter 19:8 - story of Zacchaeus - giving half his wealth to the poor to make amends for cheating people.
+8. Chapter 19:14 - 4 the widow's offering.
 Who are the poor in Luke's Gospel?
 Does Luke display any other passions in his Gospel?
 The Spirit, the Gentile ministry, the joy of the Kingdom, etc. The Kingdom of God is for those who are needy not those who have plenty - Luke's social gospel.